dicekeys/seeded-crypto/doxygen/Post-Decryption Instructions JSON Format.md

 #### restrictions

-This field mirrors the field in @ref key_derivation_options_format, restricting the set of parties allowed to see an unsealed message.
+This field mirrors the field in @ref derivation_options_format, restricting the set of parties allowed to see an unsealed message.

 ```TypeScript